to The Official

-[Hash finishes with: Steve Angus is one of Hash's closest friends, and has been a roadie, in the sense that he helps Hash move his drums at times, since Hash now has back problems.
-He was pinned by the volume and the realization that his friend, a mild mannered computer geek, is also a Rock n Roll near-legend!]
+[Hash finishes with: Steve Angus was one of Hash's friends, and was a roadie, in the sense that he helped Hash move his drums at times, as Hash now has back problems.
+Angus was pinned by the volume, and the realization that his friend, a mild mannered computer geek, is also a Rock and Roll near-legend!]

 Victor R. - we haven't forgotten you at all.
 We have been trying to figure out how to put the Vox Dei USA music on this site.
 Victor is one of those people who plays an instrument.
 Okay, he plays more than one instrument, and probably fewer than 10 instruments.
 What he doesn't really play too pretty well is drums!
 (Okay, so I'm biased ...).
 Victor had a basement filled with guitars and bases and a whole drum kit and some keyboards, and loads of gear, and played most of it pretty well.
 What played Victor, starting a few years ago, was a local river.
 I am not sure if it is the Passaic River, in New Jersey, or which one it really is, but it has this terrible habit of overflowing.